VeraVisions/nuclide/Documentation/Sound/EFX.md

-# Sound: EFX
+# Sound: EFX {#EFX}

+## EFX

 EFX is a system in [OpenAL](OpenAL.md) that delivers high quality sound reverberation.
 It is the successor to Creative's [Environmental Audio Extensions](EAX.md).

 **Nuclide** offers abstraction for new and old entities relying on **digital signal processing**.

-## Entities
+## Entities interacting with EFX

 **env_sound** is most commonly used to change the environmental sound processing of a room/area.

-In GoldSrc, it'll specify which enumeration of DSP preset to use for audio playback, in Nuclide however we just map it to a file in the filesystem.
+In GoldSrc, it'll specify which enumeration of DSP preset to use for audio playback, in Nuclide however we just map it to a definitions file in the filesystem.
+See **EFX files** below.

-## EFX files
+## EFX defintion files

 Entities that specify a EFX type, usually want to load one from a file.